kashrtx/Gemini-Character-Roleplay/README.md

 ## 👥 Contributing

 Contributions are welcome and appreciated!
-This project was inspired by Character AI but aims to leverage Gemini's capabilities for even better roleplaying experiences.
+This project was inspired by Character AI but aims to leverage Gemini's capabilities (1M context window and better intelligence) for even better roleplaying experiences.

 ### How to Contribute